typst/packages/README.md

 thumbnail = "thumbnail.png"
 ```

-Starting points are declared in the `package.templates` array.
-You can repeat
+Starting points are declared in the `template.start` array.
+You can repeat the
-the `[[package.templates]]` header multiple time to add more starting points
+`[[template.start]]` header multiple time to add more starting points (refer to
-(refer to the [TOML spec][toml-table-array] for details).
-Each starting point
+the [TOML spec][toml-table-array] for details).
+Each starting point is a map
-is a map with some required and optional keys:
+with some required and optional keys:

 Required by the compiler:
 - `name`: A user-facing name for the entrypoint.
 This is the name that users